We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 - Loss of services (e.g. personal care support)

-Start a hospital negligence compensation claim
+Start a hospital negligence claim in South Wales

 For a friendly, informal discussion about whether you or a loved one might be entitled to compensation for negligent hospital treatment, please contact your local Devonalds team in Bridgend, Pontypridd, Talbot Green, Tonypandy, Treorchy or Tylorstown.